 Behind every scar is a tale; a tale of bravery, trauma or stupidity.
 My latest addition is a long red and purple line that runs down the middle of my leg – my prize for enduring five hours of knee surgery last August.
-I don’t mind my scar and I didn’t think twice about wearing shorts on a recent holiday but I’m going to be a bridesmaid soon and my dress has a split which perfectly showcases it.
-So I’ve been hard at work devising Plan Cover-up.
+I’m going to be a bridesmaid soon and my dress has a big split that perfectly showcases it so I’ve been hard at work devising Plan Cover-up.
 To my surprise, it’s really easy to cover a scar.
 No matter how big or angry said scar is.

 You’ll need these three makeup bag essentials which, handily, can be used on your face for non-scar related beautifying.